apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 `setup.py` defines the packages and requirements for the pipeline to run.

-`main.py` contains the pipeline code and some additional function used for running the pipeline.
+`main.py` contains the pipeline code and some additional functions used for running the pipeline.

 ### Run the Pipeline
 Install the required packages and push data to Pub/Sub.